 Young children learn everything about the world around them through direct contact and this helps with a series of tasks: children want to care about nature when they see it not only in their textbooks’ pictures or on the Internet, but in real life; they get motivation to protect animals and plants.

 During the lesson every child receives a backpack which contains all materials and instruments necessary for learning, and together with a coach sets off on a journey along an ecotrail in a natural park.
 While playing, led by a coach, in team or individually children broaden and deepen their knowledge about the world, learn to listen to the sounds of nature, carry out experiments with a handglass, a roulette, a compass, a weather detector, write down the results into a workbook, learn to use a map, to recognize the footprints of animals, to see healthy and sick plants, learns to love and protect the world around them.
 By the end of the lesson a participant receives a task to share the knowledge with peers and adults.

 The main target audience of the project is children 7-15 years old, including children from low-income families and children without parents.
 These belong to vulnerable social groups which need additional attention.
 The lessons «With a Backpack on the Trail» allow to stimulate caring attitude to nature, to unite children in friendship during teamwork, to form an active life stance of a nature protector.

 The project «With a Backpack on the Trail» is a winner of the contest of Presidential Grants Foundation in 2017.
-According to the plan in grant application, in 2018 we carried out lessons for more than 100 children.
+According to the plan in grant application, in 2018 we carried out lessons for 393 children.

-In 2019 in the framework of the project we plan to hold lessons for 200 children with further upscaling.
+In 2019 in the framework of the project we held lessons for 263 children.